-- 25. The Advisory Working Group strongly felt the Review of Significant Trade process should not be a one off process but rather leave a lasting legacy that the range State can build upon and use to find further sources of support for their non-detriment findings. - 26.
-Throughout their discussions, the Advisory Working Group repeatedly noted the importance of clear communication of the process to help ensure positive outcomes.
-The AWG further recommended training tools be developed that describe the goal of the Review of Significant Trade process, and that these tools be used during ongoing non-detriment finding capacity building.
+- 26. The Committees strongly felt the Review of Significant Trade process should not be a "one-off" process but rather leave a lasting legacy that the range State can build upon and use to find further sources of support for their non-detriment findings. - 27.
+Throughout their discussions, the Committees repeatedly noted the importance of clear communication of the process to help ensure positive outcomes.
+The Committee further recommended training tools be developed that describe the goal of the Review of Significant Trade process, and that these tools be used during ongoing non-detriment finding capacity building.
 The training tools should take the form of a simple guide and a more comprehensive training module that can be used by the Secretariat and Parties in their routine training.
-The Advisory Working Group proposes two decisions be submitted to the Conference of the Parties which direct the Secretariat to create two distinct education tools supporting the Review of Significant Trade (Annex 5): - 27.
-The Advisory Working Group discussed the role of a country-wide review.
+The Committees thus propose two decisions be submitted to the Conference of the Parties which direct the Secretariat to create two distinct education tools supporting the Review of Significant Trade (Annex 2 of this report). - 28.
+The Committees discussed the role of a country-wide review.
 They noted that, while such a review is a large task, there are benefits to this approach for range States that re-occur within the Review of Significant Trade for multiple species.
 In undertaking a country-wide review, it was remarked that a project approach with clear deliverables and realistic expectations is necessary.
-The Advisory Working Group did not have sufficient time to consider an approach to country-wide reviews of significant trade.
-Thus the Advisory Working Group proposes a decision to the Conference of the Parties to explore the benefits and disadvantages of country-wide Reviews of Significant Trade (Annex 5). - 28.
-The Advisory Working Group noted that its work in response to the decisions of the Conference of the Parties represents a substantial move forward in the evolution of the Review of Significant Trade.
-For this reason the group suggests that the Animals and Plants Committees should consider holding a side event at the next meeting of the Conference of the Parties to outline and explain the proposed revision to the current Resolution.
+The Committees did not have sufficient time to consider an approach to country-wide reviews of significant trade.
+Thus the Committees propose a decision to the Conference of the Parties to explore the benefits and disadvantages of country-wide Reviews of Significant Trade (Annex 2 of this report).